-The Department of Labour has set down minimum safe work practices for carrying out any work near electricity networks.
-See their "Guide for Safety with Underground Services" (www.dol.govt.nz) for further details.
+WorksafeNZ has set down minimum safe work practises for carrying out any work near electricity networks.
+See their "Guide for Safety with Underground Services" (www.worksafe.govt.nz) for further details.

 There are also laws and regulations that specify safe working practices which must be followed: